Buying Guides By Mason Clark March 31, 2026 8 min read

 Which performance tire is best in the rain?

-For daily wet confidence, look at models known for balanced wet braking and handling, including Michelin Pilot Sport 4S, Continental ExtremeContact Sport 02, and Pirelli P Zero PZ5.
-Always consider tread depth and proper inflation for true real-world performance.
+For daily wet confidence, look for balanced wet braking, water evacuation, and predictable handling.
+Strong options in this guide include Michelin Pilot Sport 4S, Continental ExtremeContact Sport 02, and Pirelli P Zero PZ5.
+Tread depth, tire pressure, and road conditions still matter.

 Are performance tires louder than regular tires?